Yep, my least favorite marketing term finally gets its own list. Aside from my occasional outpouring of hatred.

 10. Assemble a toolset.

-Make social media outlets your beeyatch.
-Learn to use Tweetdeck or Seesmic and you can post to Facebook, Twitter and other outlets from one location.
-Learn to use Google Reader or another good feed reader and you can track lots of conversations from one place, without burning out your frontal lobe.
+Learn to use Tweetdeck and you can post to Facebook, Twitter and other outlets from one location.
+Learn to use Feedly or another good feed reader and you can track lots of conversations from one place, without burning out your frontal lobe.
+Learn to use Buffer and you can schedule and manage your posts to LinkedIn, Instagram, and Twitter.

 Always find ways to make participation easier.